Ruweyda-Adan/malaria-incidence-dashboard/README.md

-# Malaria Incidence Analysis Dashboard (East Africa)
+# Malaria Incidence Analysis Dashboard

 ## Overview
 This project analyzes malaria incidence trends across East African countries from 2000 to the latest available year using World Bank data.